Sunday, April 26, 2020

 There's no energy moving into those communities; nothing new is on the horizon.

-It's time to move manufacturing back to America.
+time to move manufacturing back to America.

 ALL OF IT.